Table of Contents

-If you have read my previous article on the introduction of MyCusini, well, they have kindly sent me one of their units to review.
+If you have read my previous article on introducing MyCusini, well, they have kindly sent me one of their units to review.
 The MyCusini Chocolate 3D Printer.
-I was sent the Earlybird II version, so let’s get Chocolate 3D printing!
+They sent me the Earlybird II version, so let’s get Chocolate 3D printing!

 The MyCusini Chocolate 3D Printer came well packaged upon arrival.
 The primary packaging itself was clean and straightforward.
 However, I found it odd that the main packaging did not have its brand name on there?
 Just “3D Printer”.
 The printer itself is sandwiched with sturdy polystyrene, top, and bottom, so it is well protected from any knocks — the power supply in bubble wrap and the other parts in a plastic bag.
 There is also a piece of card to stop the extruder part moving during transit.